AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * Inbound traffic: All network activity that is initiated from your systems or any other third party to Adobe Campaign servers.
 Configuration will be handled by Adobe and then copied from legacy to public Cloud during migration.
 Then connectivity for inbound traffic will be preserved as is after the migration and no action is expected from Customer side

 * Outbound traffic: All network activity that is initiated by Adobe Campaign servers to your Information System or any other third party (ex: SMS provider).
-Depending on security policies in place in your organization, IPs changing may require allow list operation from your Information System or any other third party
+Depending on security policies in place in your organization, IPs changing may require allowlist operation from your Information System or any other third party

 ### Global impacts